CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

 from functions import *

 def generate_train(dataset_name, model_name):
-    # Generates the data
+    # Generates the data.
+The two choices for the name of the dataset are
+    # 'simple_dataset' and 'square_dataset'
     data = generate_dataset(dataset_name)

-    # Processes the data
+    # Preprocesses the data by splitting it into features and labels
     features, labels = preprocess_data(data)

-    # Trains the model
+    # Trains the model.
+The three choices for the name of the model
+    # are 'perceptron', 'decisiontree' and "svm"
     model = train_model(features, labels, model_name)

-    # Makes predictions
+    # Makes predictions using the model and the features
     predictions = make_predictions(model, features)

-    # Calculates the accuracy of the model
+    # Calculates the accuracy of the model on the training dataset
     accuracy = calculate_accuracy(predictions, labels)

-    # Outputs the predictions and the accuracy
+    # Outputs the predictions and the accuracy of the model
     return predictions, accuracy
 ```